nikolatx/sfg-thymeleaf/README.md

 - using fragments
 - using Thymeleaf Spring Security extension to show, or not to show content to users.

-Project was created through the Mastering Thymeleaf with Spring Boot course.
+Project was created through the Mastering Thymeleaf with Spring Boot course, by John Thompson.
 Comparing to original version, this one is updated to use Bootstrap 5.1.3 and Spring Boot 2.5.5.